- Brian O'Connell is a former Wall Street bond trader who now writes about investing and personal finance

-- Over 20 years of experience covering business news and trends, as well as financial, technology, political, and career management sectors
+- He has over 20 years of experience covering business news and trends, as well as finance, technology, politics, and career management

-- Featured in CBS News, Bloomberg, Time, MSN Money, The Wall Street Journal, CNBC, TheStreet.com, Yahoo Finance, and CBS Marketwatch
+- In addition to his work for The Balance, Brian has been featured in CBS News, Bloomberg, Time, MSN Money, The Wall Street Journal, CNBC, TheStreet.com, Yahoo!
+Finance, and MarketWatch

-He obtained a bachelor's degree in journalism and communications from the University of Massachusetts Amherst.
+Brian received his B.A. in journalism from the University of Massachusetts, Amherst.

 What Are Pink Sheet Stocks?

 Breadth Indicators Help Investors Follow the Money in and out of Markets